Taliban group threatens to attack India following border blast

-PESHAWAR Pakistan A new Pakistani Taliban group behind this week's devastating suicide bombing on the Wagah border said on Wednesday the attack was as much aimed at India as Pakistan, suggesting that Indian targets might be next.
+ISLAMABAD Nov 5 A Pakistani Taliban group behind this week's devastating suicide bombing on the Pakistani-Indian border has said the attack was as much aimed at India as Pakistan, suggesting that Indian targets might be next.

 At least 57 Pakistanis were killed during a popular flag-lowering ceremony on Sunday when a bomber tried to get as close as possible to the border in a possible attempt to cause casualties on the Indian side as well.

-"I have already conveyed it to Modi ... that if our suicide bombers can carry out attacks on this side of the border, they can easily do it on other side of the border in India," he told Reuters by telephone from an undisclosed location.

-"I told him that his hands are red with the blood of Kashmiri mujahideen (fighters) and innocent people of Gujarat for which he would have to pay the price."
+In a tweet issued after the attack, the splinter group, Tehreek-e-Taliban Pakistan Jamaat Ahrar (TTP-JA), said it was determined to attack both sides.

+"This attack is an open message to both governments across the border," TTP-JA spokesman Ehsanullah Ehsan said in an Urdu-language message.
+"If we can attack this side, the other side could also be attacked."

-He earlier tweeted in English: "You (Modi) are the killer of hundreds of Muslims.
-We wl (will) take the revenge of innocent people of Kashmir and Gugrat" (sic).
-An Indian intelligence official said the account appeared genuine.
+He also tweeted in English: "You (Indian Prime Minister Narendra Modi) are the killer of hundreds of Muslims.
+We wl take the revenge of innocent people of Kashmir and Gugrat" (sic).

-Kashmir is a disputed Himalayan territory over which India and Pakistan have fought two of their three wars.

 India has long accused Pakistani militants of trying to attack its targets, particularly after the 2008 Mumbai attacks in which 166 people were killed when Pakistani gunmen went on a three-day rampage in India's financial capital.

-TTP-JA has announced its support for the Middle Eastern group Islamic State, whose belligerent anti-Western ideology has begun to inspire militants across South Asia.
+TTP-JA is a new outfit that broke away from the mainstream Taliban movement in September and has announced its support for the Middle Eastern group Islamic State, whose belligerent anti-Western ideology has begun to inspire militants across South Asia.

 A successful attack on an Indian target would severely affect the already frosty relations between the nuclear-armed rivals.